Tips Bulletin

 Are you buying new plants to ornament your garden or house?
 Have you thought about planting ferns?
 Climbing ferns are excellent for both indoors and out.
 However, the plants come with some concerns.

-Many types of ferns are invasive in particular places, which means planting them outside is a huge no-no. Knowing which plants are safe is a crucial aspect of gardening.
+Many types of ferns are invasive in particular places, so planting them outside is a huge no-no. Knowing which plants are safe is a crucial aspect of gardening.
 Some of these invasive species could wipe out your other plants entirely.

 Ferns include special care because they are flowerless and seedless plants.
 They duplicate themselves through spores on their fronds, making it challenging to eradicate an invasive species that gets out of hand without spraying harsh chemicals around your yard.